tlhumphrey2/EasyFastHPCCoAWS/README.md

+*** To Copy from/to S3 Buckets, add the copying of superfiles.

 **Modifications made after the initial creation of this repository**
 + 2015/06/25 Added htpasswd authentication.
 + 2015/06/29 added Can select HPCC Platform.